-A friend openly asked on social network tools and advices to start practicing yoga at home.
+A friend openly asked on social network for tools and advice to start practicing yoga at home.
 The thought of her typing “yoga videos” honestly scared me.
 My aim was to prevent her from losing time and eventually the will to get going with this great habit.

-As I’ve stated many times, I have my own morning routine including my Physical Poetry technique body preparation but sometimes I just need to be told what to do, and a guided yoga practice is the perfect tool to get going for me too.
+As I’ve stated many times, I have my own morning routine including my Physical Poetry technique body preparation, but sometimes I just need to be told what to do, and a guided yoga practice is the perfect tool for me to get going, too.

 My favorite platform for yoga practice is Gaia.
 Think of it as the Netflix of Yoga.

-It offers a very wide variety of practices and their search engine is divided in the following categories:
+It offers a very wide variety of practices and their search engine is divided into the following categories: